Uvaismon/StudentCertifierAPI/README.md

 >
 > ### Return values
 > - token: User token if authentication was successful, error message if authentication failed.
+> - result: 1, if the authentication was successful, 0 otherwise.

 > ## ***/auth/logout***
 > Logout from user account.